Omofomah-david-joseph/Simple_shell/README.md

 # Simple Shell Project
-This is the Simple Shell project by David Joseph Omofomah and Emmanuel Onyeozu.
+This is the Simple Shell project by David Joseph Omofomah and Onyeozu Emmanuel.

 ## Project Overview
 The Simple Shell is a command-line interpreter for Unix-like operating systems.
 It provides a basic interface for users to interact with the system by executing commands.
 The goal of this project is to create a simple, functional shell that can handle various commands, execute them, and provide a user-friendly interface.